-Provide training for volunteer firefighters and other mitigation project volunteers.
+Provide training for firefighters, the public, and other mitigation project volunteers.

-Hold a City and staff meeting to review the action steps of this plan.
-Make plans to either continue with implementation or revise if needed.
+Hold a City Council and staff meeting to review the action steps of this plan.
+Make plans to either continue with implementation, or revise if needed.

 Year 5-10: Goals and Potential Action Steps